Efficiency of black hole formation via collisions in stellar systems: An analysis of data from simulations and observations: Summary and conclusions

 In the future, it will be useful for this scenario to be tested further.
-For example, at the moment only a few N-body simulations with one million stars are available, such as \citet{Panamarev2019, Arca-Sedda2023a, Arca-Sedda2023b, Arca-Sedda2023c}.
+For example, there are only a few N-body simulations with one million stars available, such as those of \citet{Panamarev2019, Arca-Sedda2023a, Arca-Sedda2023b, Arca-Sedda2023c}.
 More simulations and more compact systems will allow us to test this scenario further and under more realistic conditions.
-At the same time, the complexity of simulations could still be increased, by implementing ongoing star formation as expected within real \textsc{NSCs}, and/or mergers with \textsc{GCs} as another possible growth channel.
-To understand the importance of this black hole formation mechanism, statistical predictions will be important in combining semi-analytic galaxy evolution models as \citet[e.g.][]{Sassano2021, Trinca2022} with black hole formation recipes employing the concept of the critical mass scale to obtain statistical predictions both at high and low redshift.
-In the local Universe, such predictions could be compared to the black hole mass function determined via the James Webb Space Telescope (JWST)\footnote{Webpage JWST: \url{https://webb.nasa.gov/}} and the Extremely Large Telescope (ELT)\footnote{Webpage ELT: \url{https://elt.eso.org/}}, where new \textsc{IMBHs} may be discovered at the lower mass end and in general more data will become available for testing the scenario proposed here.
-But at high redshift, this scenario can operate, and its relevance for the formation of high redshift black holes needs to be further explored.
+At the same time, the complexity of simulations could still be increased, by implementing ongoing star formation as expected within real \textsc{NSCs} and/or mergers with \textsc{GCs} as another possible growth channel.
+To understand the importance of this black hole formation mechanism, statistical predictions will be important in combining semi-analytic galaxy evolution models, as those of \citet[e.g.][]{Sassano2021, Trinca2022}, with black hole formation recipes employing the concept of the critical mass scale to obtain statistical predictions at both high and low redshift.
+In the Local Universe, such predictions could be compared to the black hole mass function determined via the \href{https://webb.nasa.gov/}{\textit{James Webb} Space Telescope (JWST)} and the \href{https://elt.eso.org/}{Extremely Large Telescope (ELT)}, where new \textsc{IMBHs} may be discovered at the lower mass end and in general more data will become available for testing the scenario proposed here.
+At high redshift, this scenario can operate and its relevance for the formation of high redshift black holes needs to be further explored.